buildkite-plugins/docker-compose-buildkite-plugin/README.md

 ### `cache-from` (optional)

-A list of images to pull caches from in the format `service:index.docker.io/org/repo/image:tag`.
+A list of images to pull caches from in the format `service:index.docker.io/org/repo/image:tag` before building.
 Requires docker-compose file version `3.2+`.
 Currently only one image per service is supported.
 If there's no image present for a service local docker cache will be used.

+Note: this option can only be specified on a `build` step.

+### `no-cache` (optional)

+Sets the build step to run with `--no-cache`, causing Docker Compose to not use any caches when building the image.

+The default is `false`.

+Note: this option can only be specified on a `build` step.

+### `verbose` (optional)

+Sets `docker-compose` to run with `--verbose`

+The default is `false`.

 ## Developing